opensource-observer/oso/apps/docs/docs/contribute-data/bigquery/index.md

 the OSO data pipeline, provided the dataset exists in the US multi-region.

-If the dataset needs to be replicated, see our guide on [BigQuery Data Transfer Service](./replication.md).
+If you want OSO to host a copy of the dataset in the US multi-region, see our guide on
+[BigQuery Data Transfer Service](./replication.md).

 ## Make the data available in the US region